INP-SDT/MCPlas/docs/manual_rst_introduction/introduction.rst

 where the variables and coefficients associated to heavy particles are defined in a manner analogous to that of the electrons.
-It should be noted that in the case of dielectric boundaries, the accumulation of surface charges is additionaly taken into account, as described e.g. in (*M. Stankov, M. M. Becker, R. Bansemer, K.-D. Weltmann, D. Loffhagen, Plasma Sources Sci.
-Technol.
-29 (12)
+It should be noted that in the case of dielectric boundaries, the accumulation of surface charges is additionaly taken into account, as described in the above mentioned manuscript.
-(2020) 125009*).

 The source terms :math:`S_j` and :math:`\tilde{S}_\mathrm{e}` in balance equations are defined as